super-fz/super-fz/README.md

 - :trophy: Challenge Seeker
 - </> Currently interested in **DevOps / Cloud / Security**
-- :dancers: Open to collaboration and eager to learn new things
 - :email: How to reach me: **fz200024@gmail.com**